 In order to reduce weight and facilitate recycling at the end of the vehicle's service life, body engineers specified an aluminum front bumper beam for the 2.5TL instead of a plastic beam.
 The aluminum beam also saves over 2 kg compared to a conventional tubular steel beam.

 Plastic Moulding Door Checker

 The attention to detail is evident in even small operating systems.
 For example, body engineers developed a new door checker system.
 The new system uses a plastic moulding over the door check strap.
 The moulding has a thicker cross section than the type previously used in Acura automobiles.
 In addition to enhancing the feel, the new system is also quieter in operation.

-In order to minimize heat absorption into the passenger cabin, the TL uses newly dveloped heat-relfective, green-tinted glass.
+In order to minimize heat absorption into the passenger cabin, the TL uses newly developed heat-reflective, green-tinted glass.
 This glass is specially formulated to reject radiant heat by deflecting infrared and ultraviolet rays.
-This new type of glass performs significantly better than conventional blue-tinted glass in keeping the interior coolder.
+This new type of glass performs significantly better than conventional blue-tinted glass in keeping the interior cooler.

 To enhance the cargo carrying capacity, the TL features a large trunk with a low liftover height.
 To increase the versatility and utility of the TL, the trunk has been equipped with a storage pocket on the right side of the trunk.
 It can hold small items, keeping them secure while the car is in motion.
 A trunk pass-through hatch also allows the storage of long items such as snow skis.